9 Tips to Protect Your Hair from Chlorine

 If you're in the pool daily or even several times a week, it's important to put a little more care and attention into protecting your skin and hair from chlorine damage.

 How can I protect my hair from chlorine water damage?

-Here are our top tips to protect hair from chlorine.
+Here are our top picks for the best ways to protect hair from chlorine.
 These tips should reduce the damaging effects of chlorinated pool water:

 1. Rinse and wet hair before and after swimming.